|

 Oral argument

-cause why the relief requested in the writ should not be granted.
+show cause why the relief requested in the writ should not be

-An order to show cause issued by the reviewing court requires the
+granted.
+An order to show cause issued by the reviewing court

-respondent to file what is known as a "return" to the
+requires the respondent to file what is known as a "return" to

-writ petition alleging facts that justify the judgment or a prisoner's
+the writ petition alleging facts that justify the judgment or

 Palma notice